seb501/PythonGame/README.md

 # PythonGame
-Python Game for College Project
+Python Game for College Project based on  DaFluffyPotato Tutorial

 Current Objectives are :
+-Tilemap
+-Save and load Maps (done with json)
+-Mapeditor
+-Camera Handling
 -Animation
--Sound
--Sprite and Asset Managment
+-Player with Dash Attack, jump and jump from wall

 Youtube Video used as Source: